Image synthesis for an optical system

 )

-Simulate motion in the frame by combining background, target and vibration
+We simulate movement in the frame by combining background, target, and vibration.

-Now we will synthesise all the frames of the future video and place them in the matrix out.
-All frames will be different, because the image is formed from a moving target and background, and the camera vibrates.
-Below we will show the first frame of this video clip.
+Now we will synthesize all the frames of the future video and put them into the matrix. out.
+All frames will be different because the image is formed from a moving target and background, and the camera vibrates.
+Below we will show the first frame of this video.

 using Interpolations